lzh2016zzz/cocodayo-redis/README.md

-# persistent-redis
+# cocodayo-redis
-A  persistent redis server, based on rocksdb,,100% safe rust
+A  persistent redis server, based on rocksdb,,implemented by rust